Drakonkinst/KitchenChaos/README.md

 Major changes from the tutorial game:

 * Added time bonuses and penalties to make Kitchen Chaos a game about survival instead of just speed
+* Filled in blank side of the map
 * Implemented a greatly simplified stove recipe system that elegantly avoids unnecessary code duplication and state machines
 * Player continues rotating towards target direction even after they stop moving
 * Made gameplay more intuitive: